How to Fix Windows Security Service in services.msc

 Go to Settings > Accounts > Access work or school.
 If you see an account listed here that you no longer need connected to your personal machine, select it and click "Disconnect."
 You will be prompted to confirm your choice.
 After disconnecting the account, restart your computer and check if you have regained control over your virus and threat protection settings.
 This simple step often resolves the issue without needing more complex changes.

-Step 2: Remove Conflicting Antivirus Programs
+Step 2: Uninstall Conflicting Security Software

 If you recently uninstalled a third-party antivirus program, it may have left behind configuration settings that prevent Windows Defender from taking over.
 Sometimes, even after a standard uninstallation, registry keys or policy files remain, causing Windows to believe another program is still managing your security.
 This conflict can leave your system in a vulnerable state.